-Teenage victim kidnapped, left for dead speaks out
+Teen who was kidnapped, shot and left for dead speaks out

 After Serhan's murder a trio of gang members took Mya to Sunset Cliffs where she was shot three times and left for dead in the cold ocean water.

 "I thought to myself I was going to die.
-I wanted to it to hurry up, because I was freezing cold," Mya said.
+I wanted it to hurry up, because I was freezing cold," Mya said.

 Cesar Alvarado, Michael Pedraza and Britney Canale are accused in Mya’s kidnapping.